For whatever reason I’m interested in what happens on Earth. I care.

 Yes, the planet will prosper long after we’re gone (then fry in a sun-gorged heat death), but life is soooo cool!
 And intelligent life even more so—I’d love to see it thrive.
 There are opportunities to make a difference and I’d love to so, with a positive, if tiny, ripple in this turbulent ocean.
 I want to be a missionary of rationality.

-The country seems weirdly torn asunder with a strange disregard for reliable knowledge.
-It’s such knowledge that gets us out of many quandaries and helps us make useful policies.
+The country seems weirdly torn asunder with a strange disregard for reliable knowledge—the kind that gets us out of quandaries, and helps make useful policies.
 Why is it not valued?

 We’re here for such fleeting moments of geologic time that it could be depressing.
 But when we work together and allow people to better themselves, all kinds of goodness follows.
 For example, we humans can uniquely change our environment.
 For the better or worse.
 We’ve all enjoyed the immense improvement in air pollution from rules made in the 70’s.
 This ability confers immense survival ability.
 Maybe not for all x billion of us, but for enough of us to continue.

-I may be the squeaky wheel, but only when I have some grease and an idea on where to put it.
+While I may be squeaky wheel sometimes, I try to have some grease first.
 Let’s see how we can make the world a better place.
 That starts with embracing reliable knowledge.